Ill health retirement and your pension

 Greater emphasis is now given to rehabilitation and to making reasonable adjustments to enable you to return to work.
 If your employer is able to facilitate your return to your current duties this may make an application less likely to succeed.

-If, however your employer is able to facilitate a return to work in a different role or working fewer hours in your existing role this might mean you are able to apply to for ill health retirement from your original position.
+If, however your employer is able to facilitate a return to work in a different role or working fewer hours in your existing role this might mean you are able to apply to for ill health retirement from your original position which could result in a tier 1/lower tier pension being payable.

 Do I need to be on sick leave to apply?